bongochong/CombinedPrivacyBlockLists/WindowsUtils/README.md

 - [**Windows BitTorrent IP Block Updater (P2P Format)**](/WindowsUtils/WinIPBlockP2P/) - Batch script for automated generation of an IP block list from multiple sources for torrent clients like qBitTorrent and Transmission.
 No additional software needed outside of this repo.
 Pre-configured and runs out of the box.

 + [**Windows PAC Updater**](/WindowsUtils/WinPACUpdater/) - Template for a batch script that automatically updates and uploads an ad-blocking PAC file to your server of choice.
 No additional software needed outside of this repo.
 Requires configuration before running.

+All of these utilities are meant to reside in their respective folders within the `C:\WindowsUtils` directory.
+Despite this, they will all work from any directory, with the exception of the Hosts File Updater, which must be placed in `C:\WindowsUtils\WinHostsUpdater` in order to work properly.